 What is a DDoS attack?

-A Distributed Denial of Service (DDos) attack is an attempt to make an online service, website or application unavailable by overloading it with web traffic from multiple source IPs.
+A Distributed Denial of Service (DDoS) attack is an attempt to make a targeted server, service or network unavailable by overwhelming it with web traffic from multiple source IPs.

-If you would like to find out more about Hyve’s DDoS protection services, get in touch with our sales team on 0800 612 2524.
+To find out more about Hyve’s DDoS Defence System, get in touch with our sales team on 0800 612 2524.